 The purpose of this article is to give a general overview to founders in Singapore who are thinking through the contours of their equity compensation arrangements and how to best incentivize their employees.
 This overview will also be useful for founders with operations in other jurisdictions in Asia or elsewhere who have chosen to set up their holding company in Singapore.
 It is important to note that many of the concepts below are general observations, but plans can and do vary.

 Form of Award

 Although startups will often informally promise their earliest employees options, it is important to formally document this as soon as possible, and certainly before the first equity funding round.
-The document that sets out the terms of the options and the administration of the plan is an Employee Share Option Plan (or an “ESOP”), and it is accompanied by a form of award (which the company uses to grant awards to specific employees) and a form of exercise notice (which the employee will deliver to the company when exercising its options).
+The document that sets out the terms of the options and the administration of the plan is commonly referred to as an Employee Share Option Plan (or an “ESOP”), and it is accompanied by a form of offer letter (which the company uses to grant options to specific employees) and a form of exercise notice (which the option holder will deliver to the company when exercising its options).
 ESOPs can also be expanded to benefit consultants and advisers (i.e., not just employees) to suit the company’s needs.

 When the option has a strike price equal to the fair market value at the time of grant, the employee profits only from the increase in the value of the company following the date they joined (i.e. the time period during which they were contributing to the company’s success).
 Conversely, if the option has a nominal strike price, then the employee benefits from the value created in the company before they joined.